madblade/widget-mobile-controller/README.md

 | `onButtonPress` | function(whichButton, isHolding) for additional buttons behavior |
 | `controllerType` | 'playstation,' 'xbox,' 'default' |

-Note: The list of buttons is available through the variable controls.buttons.
+The list of buttons is available through the variable `controls.buttons`.

+Stick and button opacity can be increased by setting `controls.minOpacity` to a value `> 0.1`.

 ## Themes